cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

   To view the memory usage of all the apps in a space, use `cf apps`.

   * **Make sure your application is less than 1 GB.**
-  By default, cf deploys all the contents of the current working directory.
+  By default, Cloud Foundry deploys all the contents of the current working directory.
   To reduce the number of files you are pushing, ensure that you push only the directory for your application, and remove unneeded files or use the `.cfignore` file to [specify excluded files](prepare-to-deploy.html#exclude).
   The following limits apply: